adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # What are some of the more interesting applications that can be created on æternity? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

-æternity enables a high transaction throughput.
+Æternity enables a high transaction throughput.
 Broadly speaking, and contrary to traditional blockchains limitations, any type of application that requires high transactional speed will run smoothly on æternity.
 Here are some of those:

 * Nano and micro payments.
 * Smart-contracts using oracles to initiate millions of parallel transactions.